prolina-foundation/lisk-wiki/Home.md

 All contributions are done using pull requests on Github.
 You can preview your changes by checking out your fork locally and running `gollum` in the repository root.
 Then your local changes can be previewed at http://localhost:4567/ in the browser.

 **Every typo is worth fixing!** We encourage you to strive for perfection.
 We happily accept contributions that fix grammar or only change a single character if that improves the readability for our users.

+### Wishlist

+If you'd like to start contributing today but don't know where to start, you can pick up a page from the wishlist:

+* Lisk vs. Crypti
+* Lisk vs. Ark
+* How to buy Lisk (LSK)
+* lightcurve GmbH
+* Lisk Foundation